Macha/Simple-Python-Todo/README.markdown

 ----------------------------------
 Use `todo.py list <listname>`

-Removing Certain Items from a Certain List
+Removing Finished Items from a Certain List
 -----------------------------------
 Use `todo.py donein <listname> <id>`
 To get the ID, use `todo.py list <listname>`